 - Entrepreneur Business Forms and Templates Independent Contractor Agreement

-Spend more of your energies on growing your business by hiring an independent contractor.
+Spend more of your energy on growing your business by hiring an independent contractor.

 All the rules and paperwork involved may be intimidating at first, but once you know how to handle them, it’ll free you up from the tasks that are bringing you down.